AndreaNardinocchi/placemark/README.md

 As we are processing these API tests over HTTP, they require that the application be running (`npm run start`).

-However, to make the development experience a little more convenient, 'Nodemon' (https://github.com/remy/nodemon) was used to avoid having to restart the server every time a change made to its implementation.
+However, to make the development experience a little more convenient, 'Nodemon' (https://github.com/remy/nodemon) was used to avoid having to restart the server every time a change made was to its implementation.

 ### Source attribution